dotknewt/ludus/range/constructing-defense/splunk/roles/role_splunk_collector_win11a/README.md

 ## License

-[//]: # (If you change the License type, be sure to change the actual LICENSE file as well) GPLv3
+[//]: # "If you change the License type, be sure to change the actual LICENSE file as well"

+GPLv3

 ## Author Information